 Morality, whether instinctual, as Mikhail believes, or exclusively carried out by neural functions, remains elusive.
 But once science determines exactly how morality works, a question will still remain: Why do we have morality?

-To learn more about morality, philosophy and other related topics, see the links on the next page.
+To learn more about morality, philosophy and other related topics, see the links below.